Emmoloks/MrBones/README.md

 # 🦴 MrBones

 **MrBones** is an AI-powered, interactive skeletal system learning platform designed to make anatomy education engaging and accessible.
-Built for students, educators, and medical enthusiasts, it combines intelligent Q&A, 3D visualization, and clinical simulations to deliver a rich learning experience.
+Built for students, educators, and medical enthusiasts like me

 ---